TaoLi-NYU/homepage/_pages/about.md

   - /about.html
 ---
 # About me
-Weclome to my homepage!
 I am a Ph.D candidate in the Department of Electrical and Computer Engineering at New York University.
 Advised by Dr. [Quanyan Zhu](https://engineering.nyu.edu/faculty/quanyan-zhu), I am currently working on the following topics.

 * Learning Theory for Multi-agent Systems
 * Large-scale Optimization and Machine Leanring